 High-res music on mobile

-The iPhone 6 sadly doesn't support hi-res audio out of the box but there are apps you can download to your phone (such as Onkyo HF Player) which will allow you to transfer and play a multitude of hi-res file formats.
-Once you've got an app that can handle hi-res audio files on your iPhone, you will need some additional hardware to get it to play, as the internal DAC and 3.5mm headphone port don't support the format.
+The iPhone 7 sadly doesn't support hi-res audio out of the box, but there are apps (such as Onkyo HF Player) which will allow you to transfer and play a multitude of hi-res file formats.
+Once you've got an app that can handle hi-res audio files on your iPhone, you will need some additional hardware to get it to play, as the internal DAC doesn't support the format.